Sunday, April 29, 2018

 5. A Big Hunk O' Love

 When Elvis was drafted into the U.S. Army in 1958, RCA was left in a predicament.
 Their star would be gone for two years.
-With the King Creole soundtrack, the first year was handled.
+The first year was handled with the King Creole soundtrack.
 But what to do in 1959?
 RCA tried to make the best of it by issuing three compilation albums, For LP Fans Only, A Date with Elvis and Elvis’ Gold Records, Vol. 2.
 They included various hits, songs that hadn't been included on albums previously, and some tracks leftover from Sun Records.
 In truth, RCA had enough recently recorded songs to create one all-new album.
 Reusing the title A Date with Elvis and its cover, the 11 tracks include one outtake from King Creole – “Danny.”

 ELVIS’ GOLDEN RECORDS